-Anyone with an iPhone and a Mac can create it.
-You can do this one of two ways:
+Anyone with an iPhone and a Mac can create time lapses, and there are two ways to do so.

 - Scroll along to Time Lapse

-Again, using a tripod or stable service, you can take multiple - potentially dozens, even hundreds - of pictures of the same subject.
-It’s important that your iPhone is positioned exactly the same way, otherwise, the angle of each picture is going to be different, which means you won’t achieve the desired result.
+Again, using a tripod or stable surface, you can take multiple (potentially hundreds, even thousands) pictures of the same subject.
+It’s important that your iPhone is positioned exactly the same way, otherwise, the angle of each picture is going to be different, which won’t yield the desired result.

-Once you have enough pictures to capture what you were hoping for, you need to stitch them together to create the final time-lapse video.
+Once you have enough pictures to capture what you were hoping for, you need to stitch them together to create the final time lapse video.
 One way to do that is to download the macOS app GlueMotion.
-It's a perfect app for time-lapse photographers that lets you batch edit, deflicker and assemble sequences of images into time-lapse movies.
+It's the perfect app for time-lapse photographers that lets you batch edit, deflicker, and assemble sequences of images into complete time lapse movies.

-You can crop, rotate, flip and adjust the colors of your photos, inclining the exposure, saturation or brightness.
-In a matter of minutes, instead of hours, GlueMotion will have combined your photos to create the perfect time-lapse video.
+You can crop, rotate, flip, and adjust the colors of your photos, inclining the exposure, saturation, or brightness.
+In a matter of minutes, instead of hours, GlueMotion will combine your photos to create the perfect time lapse video.

 For anyone who’s serious about filming a time lapse, you might be wondering, is there a way to gain more control than using the camera app?
 Yes, thankfully there is.